pglen/pydbase/README.md

     RECSIG     Hash_of_key      Len_of_key      DATA_for_key
     RECSEP     Hash_of_payload  Len_of_payload  DATA_for_payload

+    where:
+    RECSIG="RECB" (record begin here)
+    RECSEP="RECS" (record separated here)
+    RECDEL="RECX" (record deleted)

     Deleted records are marked with RECSIG mutated from RECB to RECX

     New data is appended to the end, no duplicate filtering is done.
     Retrieval is searched from reverse, the latest record with this key is retrieved first.

+    Vacuum will remove the deleted records; Make sure your database has no pending ops; or non atomic opts;

+        (like: find keys - delete keys in two ops)

-## The test executable
+## The test executable script:

 The file pydbase.py exercises most of the twincore functionality.
 It also provides examples of how to drive it.

-Here is the help screen on how to drive it.
+Here is the help screen of pydebase.py:

         Usage: pydebase.py [options]
           Options: -h         help (this screen)
-                   -V         print version        ||  -q      quiet on -d         debug level (unused) ||  -v      verbosity on -r         write random data    ||  -w      write record(s) -z         dump backwards(s)    ||  -i      show deleted record(s) -f  file   input or output file (default: 'first.pydb')
+                   -V         print version        ||  -q      quiet on -d         debug level (0-10)   ||  -v      verbosity on -r         write random data    ||  -w      write record(s) -z         dump backwards(s)    ||  -i      show deleted record(s) -f  file   input or output file (default: 'first.pydb')